 The world is a better place this week.

-Posted by Michael Shrimpton on July 8, 2017, With 5292 Reads Filed under Investigations.
+Posted by Michael Shrimpton on July 8, 2017, With 5685 Reads Filed under Investigations.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.